-• Meet or Exceed DBE Contracting Goals.
+- Meet or Exceed DBE Contracting Goals.
 For the past five years, Metra has met or exceeded federal and non-federal DBE goals.
 We seek to foster diverse teams of contractors whenever we bid, design and/or construct projects.
-The Office of Diversity & Business Enterprise promotes equal contracting opportunities and business diversity enterprise participation.

-• Contribute to the development of sustainable communities.
-Metra will continue to work with local and regional planning efforts that support transit-oriented development.
-These planning efforts support the reduction of emissions through decreased use of automobiles, economic development in local downtowns, sensible redevelopment of land, and a more connected regional transportation network.
+The Office of Diversity & Business Enterprise promotes equal contracting opportunities and business diversity enterprise participation. - Contribute to the development of sustainable communities.
+Metra is an active contributor in the development of CMAP's ON TO 2050 Regional Plan and RTA's Strategic Plan.
+Consistent with the goals of these plans, Metra will actively participate in local and regional projects that plan for resilient, sustainable communities, combat climate change, and promote transit-supportive developments.
+These efforts support the reduction of emissions through decreased use downtowns, sensible redevelopment of land, increased social equity, and a more connected regional transportation network.